MapleNSteel/AckermannSteeringMPC/README.md

 2. A general framework for a curvilinear-coordinate system, and Matlab scripts for generating required functions
 3. A general framework for linear model predictive control:

-  a) A Linear Model Predictive Controller for trajectory tracking based on spatial reformulation for the simulated ackermann steering vehicle, with input and state constraints&nbsp;
+        a) A Linear Model Predictive Controller for trajectory tracking based on spatial reformulation for the simulated ackermann steering vehicle, with input and state constraints

-  b) An mRPI (minimal Robust Poisitvely Invariant) set computation code in matlab, for determining robust constraints       whilst accounting for noise&nbsp;
+        b) An mRPI (minimal Robust Poisitvely Invariant) set computation code in matlab, for determining robust constraints       whilst accounting for noise

-  b) A PID Controller for trajectory tracking&nbsp;
+        c) A PID Controller for trajectory tracking